In early 2016, Feathecraft dropped the Java/Gemini and Aironaut to stick with folding kayaks.

 I thought for a while there was some component missing from the pump but no, this was it.
 I found holding the hose onto the valve with one hand while pumping the two-way pump with the other was an awkward but more effective way of inflating.
 Even if it’s bigger, give me a foot pump any day.
-Or regular one-way valves and a K-Pump.
+Or regular one-way Halkey valves and a K-Pump.

-I took it out for a scoot across the Vallecito reservoir in Colorado one evening with the two inner (floor) sponsons not too firm and was relieved to find it not too tippy.
-On the way back I struggled with the pump some more to firm up the inner sponsons and found it a bit less stable but still OK, and probably faster.
+I took it out for a scoot across the Vallecito reservoir in Colorado one evening with the two inner (floor) bladders not too firm and was relieved to find it not too tippy.
+On the way back I struggled with the pump some more to firm up the inner sponsons and found it less stable but still OK, and probably faster.
 And before I got caught out, I practiced getting back in off the water; as long as I crawled aboard without any sudden movements it could be done in calm flat water.
 But who ever falls out in calm water?

 At least you know that if it snags on the river bed it will just pivot up (but then won’t come down again).
 A good fix to help the skeg pivot with the string lever would be to have the string passing through a short section of thick garden hose or plastic tube jammed between the sponsons so enabling it to slide freely.
 The slot through which the skeg passes is also the bailing hole, designed I am told, to suck water out of the boat with a venturi effect as it moves over still water (less effective in a current going with the boat).
 Can’t say I noticed water rising as I stopped, but it sounds plausible.

 Paddling without the skeg was OK on flat water but with it deployed you can power on.
 The solid footrests, thigh straps and comfy seat (also inflatable) all help here.
-One problem with the footrests is the angle they sit on the poles forces your knees outwards into the paddle arc.
+One problem with the footrests is the angle they sit on: the poles force your knees outwards into the paddle arc.
 I also wondered how secure they were, screwed down to merely butt against a protruding rivet in the pole.
 A flat rather than pointy end to the securing screw pin sitting against the 2mm-high rivet might be better and could easily be done.
 Anyway they never shifted during the easy paddling I did.

 The Java has neat cargo nets: easy to use and secure.
 I’ve since bought a pair for my Sunny.
 Inflation valve design apart, workmanship is what you’d expect for over $2000 with good attention to detail.
-The ‘envelope’ or hull doesn’t really need to be sealed in any way as the four sponsons or bladders slot into their respective hull envelopes and, with the poles, make this pile of nylon and rubber into the only IK I know that looks close to a proper sea kayak.
+The ‘envelope’ or hull doesn’t really need to be sealed in any way as the four sponsons or bladders slot into their respective cases and, with the poles, make this pile of nylon and rubber into the only IK I know that looks close to a proper sea kayak.

-Next day disaster struck.
+Next day in Colorado disaster struck.
 I left the boat drying on the roof of the car in the forest camp – black hull side up… and went out very early to Silverton on the steam train.
 It had been a week of huge storms in the Rockies and camped in the forest I figured it would be OK in the shade and probable afternoon storm.
 But on the way back, when the bus driver mentioned it was a hot afternoon in Durango I thought “oh dear, I hope it hasn’t…”

 The Java got itself sold on ebay.
-Lesson: try before you buy and if it’s not possible (as it wasn’t for me in the UK), be prepared to make a mistake.
+Lesson: try before you buy and if it’s not possible (as it wasn’t for me in the UK), be prepared to eat your mistake.